-Michelle Welsh is the Head of the Department of Business Law and Taxation at the Monash Business School.
+Michelle Welsh is the Senior Deputy Dean, Faculty Operations, Monash Business School.
 She undertakes research in the public enforcement of corporate law, the role of the public regulator and the impact of enforcement on corporate compliance.
 She is a former President of the Australasian Corporate Law Teachers Association and was a chief investigator on an ARC Discovery Project with colleagues from the Melbourne Law School titled Phoenix Activity: Regulating Fraudulent Use of the Corporate Form'.
 Currently, Michelle is a member of a Monash University Network of Excellence (NoE) project: “Enhancing Corporate Accountability” (with researchers from Monash Law School, the National University of Singapore and Manchester University).
-She is also working on a project funded by ASIC that investigates optimal methods of regulating Debt Management Firms.
+She is also working on a project that investigates optimal methods of regulating Debt Management Firms.

 Visit the PhD Student Achievements page for a list of PhD Candidates

 Esther is a researcher with the Law Faculty at Monash University, the Australian Centre for Justice Innovation, and the Centre for Commercial Law and Regulatory Studies, Monash University.
 Esther’s interdisciplinary research interests span the fields of law and biomedicine, and her research methods draw on both her legal and biomedical training, including at the intersection of law and technology.
 Esther’s doctoral research is in the field of cellular nanobiotechnology, and she is also currently involved in a multi-disciplinary MRFF-funded project investigating the legalisation and regulation of mitochondrial donation here in Australia.
 Esther is a dedicated teaching associate with the Law Faculty at Monash University, in areas of contract law, corporations law, litigation and dispute resolution, and non-adversarial justice.